 NATS supports many types of voice research.
 Researchers seek to survey the profession in a variety of ways.
 NATS is pleased to offer members, students of members, and selected partners the opportunity to list links to various surveys being conducted by researchers.
 Please do not contact the NATS office regarding information on these surveys.
 Instead, contact the principal investigator provided with each listing.
 Participate in a survey or submit a survey for NATS members.

-Emerging Leaders Awards: Designed to recognize and support NATS teachers with no more than ten years of teaching experience, this grant will help selected winners attend sessions, network with colleagues, and enjoy all the benefits available at the NATS Conference.
-Winners will receive up to $750 to pay for expenses for travel, housing, registration, food, and other related costs for attendance at the 54th NATS National Conference in Chicago, July 8-12, 2016.
+Emerging Leaders Awards - Designed to recognize and support NATS teachers with no more than ten years of teaching experience, this grant will help selected winners attend sessions, network with colleagues, and enjoy all the benefits available at the NATS Conference.
+Winners will receive up to $750 to pay for expenses for travel, housing, registration, food, and other related costs for attendance at the 56th NATS National Conference in Knoxville, June 26-30, 2020.

-Independent Teacher Fellowship: Designed to recognize and support independent teachers who do not hold full or part-time teaching positions in a college or university, this grant will help selected applicants attend sessions, network with colleagues, and enjoy all the benefits available at NATS National Conferences.
+Designed to recognize and support independent teachers who do not hold full or part-time teaching positions in a college or university, these $1,000 awards will help selected applicants attend sessions, network with colleagues, and enjoy all the benefits available at NATS National Conferences.
 Up to 14 fellowships will be awarded.
-Each award consists of a waiver of registration fees at the 54th National Conference in Chicago, July 8-12, 2016.
+Each award will help fund attendance at the 56th National Conference in Knoxville, June 26-30, 2020.

 The Fellowship winner will be provided with the opportunity to attend the annual Symposium on Care of the Professional Voice and visit laryngologists, speech pathologists, voice scientists, and research centers associated with The Voice Foundation during the fellowship year, with resulting research to be considered for expedited publication in the Journal of Voice or Journal of Singing.